 An ACL injury occurs when the anterior cruciate ligament (ACL) in the knee gets stretched or torn.
 This often happens during activities that involve quick pivots, sudden stops, or awkward landings after a jump.

 Athletes might hear a popping sound at the time of injury and experience immediate swelling and instability in the knee.
+In cases where conservative treatments are ineffective, knee arthroplasty in Singapore may be recommended to restore function and alleviate pain, allowing athletes to return to their sport more effectively.

 Treatments: